“The animist’s sacred obligation to understand natureEmma Restall Orr

 with the least unnecessary harm.”

 Without a doubt, studying and learning about Druidry is a crucial aspect of being a Druid.
 After all, Druidry has a strong philosophical component.
 However, practicing Druidry is just as critical.
 It is a spirituality and a way of life, as well as a philosophy.
 We would miss a considerable part of the journey if we simply kept our Druidic thoughts in our heads.

 We come together throughout the year to facilitate the doing of Druidry.
-We meet for ceremonies for the eightfold wheel of the year.
-In between those times, we gather around to keep the fires going.
+We meet for ceremonies and rituals for the High Days of the eightfold wheel of the year.
+In between those times, we gather together to keep the fires going.

-Our celebrations only happen eight times a year.
-Gatherings are a way to keep our practices going, to check-in with ourselves and each other on our goals and progress, and to keep the spirit of the season alive.
-Gatherings create opportunities for us to hold smaller “in-between” rituals.
-They also provide excellent times for holding an eisteddfod!
+Informal gatherings are a way to keep our practices going, to check-in with ourselves and each other on our goals and progress, and to keep the spirit of the season alive.

 Some of our get-togethers include: